Seamonsters-2605/CompetitionBot2018/JoystickLib/README.md

 - `buttonReleased(button)` Checks if the button was released since the last `updateButtons` call.
 - `invertX(enabled=True)` Sets whether to invert the x axis. `enabled` is optional and defaults to True
 - `invertY(enabled=True)` Sets whether to invert the y axis.
+- `getDirection()` Returns the direction of the joystick in radians.
+0 is positive x, and the values increase counter-clockwise.